tusharsonkar07/2201641720109/README.md

-This repository contains the submission for the AFFORDMED frontend assessment - a React URL Shortener Web Application.
+This repository contains the submission for the frontend assessment - a React URL Shortener Web Application.

 ## Project Structure